kermitt2/Pub2TEI/Readme.md

 #### Example with saxon9

 Here is a usage example with the Open Source Saxon 9 Home Edition (java).
-You can download more recent `saxon_he` versions [here](https://github.com/Saxonica/Saxon-HE) (for conveniency, one is included in the `Samples/` directory):
+You can download more recent `saxon_he` versions [here](https://github.com/Saxonica/Saxon-HE) (for convenience, one is included in the `Samples/` directory):

 > java -jar localLibs/saxon9he.jar -s:Samples/TestPubInput/BMJ/bmj_sample.xml -xsl:Stylesheets/Publishers.xsl -o:out.tei.xml -dtd:off -a:off -expand:off --parserFeature?uri=http%3A//apache.org/xml/features/nonvalidating/load-external-dtd:false -t

 The command will apply the Pub2TEI style sheets to a NLM file and produce a TEI `out.tei.xml`.
 You can remove the `-t` option for not producing the trace information.

-You can select a **directory** as input and ouput, in order to process a large amount of files, while compiling the XSLT only one time.
+You can select a **directory** as input and output, in order to process a large amount of files, while compiling the XSLT only one time.
 The normal behavior is then to transform around **one hundred files per second**.
 If it's closer to one file per hundred seconds, see the next section...

 __Note:__ the test XML documents present in the sub-directory ```Samples``` are dummy documents with realistic publisher structures but random content (due to copyrights).

 #### Usual troubleshooting when using stylesheets only

-It is crutial to avoid online fetching of resources - for thousand of files, online fetching will lead to abyssal runtime and something unusable.
+It is crucial to avoid online fetching of resources - for thousands of files, online fetching will lead to extremely slow runtime and something unusable.

 Remember that XML is from the W3C, so anything simple is by default complicated, painful and inefficient.
 In particular, pay attention to: